SohamV8/ClubConnect/README-VIVA.md

 ### **Q5: What design patterns did you implement?**
 **Answer**: We implemented several patterns including DTO pattern for data transfer, Repository pattern for data access, Service Orchestration for business logic, and Circuit Breaker pattern for error handling.

+### **Q6: Why did you choose MySQL over H2?**
+**Answer**: MySQL provides data persistence, ACID compliance, and is production-ready.
+H2 is only suitable for development and testing.
+MySQL allows data to survive service restarts and provides better performance for large datasets.

 ---

 ## 🏆 **Key Achievements to Highlight**